ost-utechja/UTech_Jamaica_Student_FAQs/admissions.md

 <details>
 <summary><strong>What are the entry requirements for a Bachelor’s degree?</strong></summary>

-The minimum entry requirement is **five (5) CSEC or GCE O‑Level subjects**, including:
+The minimum requirement is five CSEC or GCE O‑Level subjects, including:
+- English Language
 - Mathematics
-- English Language

 Programme‑specific requirements may apply.